Posted: Apr 21, 2014 10:46 AM

-YANGON, Myanmar (AP) Win Tin, a prominent journalist who became Myanmar's longest-serving political prisoner after challenging military rule by co-founding the National League for Democracy has died.
-He was 85.
-He died of renal failure Monday morning, family said.
+YANGON, Myanmar (AP) Win Tin, a prominent journalist who became Myanmar's longest-serving political prisoner after challenging military rule by co-founding the National League for Democracy, died Monday, He was 85.

-A feisty former newspaper editor, Win Tin was a close aide to opposition leader Aung San Suu Kyi, another founder in 1988 of the pro-democracy party.
-In 1989, she was put under house arrest and Win Tin wa sent to prison for his political activities.
-His sentence was extended twice for various pretexts.
+A former newspaper editor, Win Tin was a close aide to opposition leader Aung San Suu Kyi, another founder in 1988 of the pro-democracy party.
+In 1989, she was put under house arrest and Win Tin was sent to prison for his political activities.
+His sentence was extended twice for various reasons, the second time for writing a letter to the United Nations.

-Freed in 2008, he continued working with the NLD through the country's transition from military rule to an elected though army-dominated government in 2011.
+Freed in a general amnesty of prisoners in 2008, he continued working with the NLD through Myanmar's transition from military rule to an elected though army-dominated government in 2011.
+He continued to call on the military to relinquish power, saying democracy would never come to Myanmar as long as the military continued to dominate the political landscape.
 He also started a foundation to give assistance to current and former political prisoners.